-The California Coastal Commission (CCC) Sea Level Rise (SLR) Guidance suggests the use of the highest erosion rate available for the predication of the future shoreline erosion The United States Geological Survey (USGS, 2006) performed a due to SLR. comprehensive assessment of shoreline change including this section of coastline.
-Figure 3 is portion of a figure from USGS 2006 (Figure 35, page 58) and shows the maximum short-term erosion rate at the subject site.
+The California Coastal Commission (CCC) Sea Level Rise (SLR) Guidance suggests the use of the highest erosion rate available for the predication of the future shoreline erosion due to SLR.
+The United States Geological Survey (USGS, 2006) performed a comprehensive assessment of shoreline change including this section of coastline.
+Figure 3 is a portion of a figure from USGS 2006 (Figure 35, page 58) and shows the maximum short-term erosion rate at the subject site.
 There is no long-term erosion at the site.
 As stated previously, this beach is building out.
-Even if a short-term rate of 3 ft/yr was used as the future long-term rate (this would be very conservative analysis), the retreat would be 225 feet over the 75 year life of the development.
-The site is currently about 600 feet from the shoreline.
-If the beach retreats 275 feet in the next 75 years then the site will be ~375 feet from the shoreline.
-A beach width of 200 feet or greater is recognized as sufficient to protect the back shore from extreme events.
-The site is safe from shoreline erosion over the design life of the development due to the significant setback from the current shoreline and future shoreline with SLR.
-The proposed development will not need shore protection over the life of the development.
+Even if a short-term rate of 2.0 ft/yr is used as the future long-term rate (this would be very conservative analysis), the retreat would be ~150 feet over the 75 year life of the development.
+The site is currently about 133 feet from the shoreline.
+If the beach retreats 150 feet in the next 75 years then the site will be ~183 feet from the shoreline.
+A beach width of about 200 feet or greater is recognized as sufficient to protect the back shore from extreme events.
+The site is safe from shoreline erosion over the design life of the development due to the setback from the current shoreline and future shoreline with SLR.
+The proposed development is unlikely to need shore protection over the life of the development.